 Tilbury Docks was opened in 1886, opening the way for trading goods and operating passenger services with connections to the rest of the world.

-Thurrock Borough's motto on its Coat of Arms, adopted in 1957, reflects the importance of the River Thames and Tilbury Docks role in world trade and communication with:
+Thurrock Borough's motto on its coat of arms, adopted in 1957, reflects the importance of the River Thames and Tilbury Docks' role in world trade and communication:

 In 1948, Tilbury Docks received one of the first large groups of post-war Caribbean settlers on the ship 'Empire Windrush'.

 The story of the Empire Windrush starts pre-war when, in 1936, Blohm and Voss shipbuilders of Hamburg built the ship.
-Its first use was as one of Hitler's "Strength through joy" ships and named the SS Santa Rosa.
-A sister ship, the SS Wilhelm Bustlof, visited Tilbury landing stage prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the '3-mile limit', to allow them to vote.
+Its first use was as one of Hitler's "Strength through joy" cruise ships and named the MV Monte Rosa.
+A sister ship, the MV Wilhelm Gustloff, visited Tilbury landing stage prior to the outbreak of war in 1939, to collect German nationals and take them out beyond the '3-mile limit', to allow them to vote.

-It is believed the SS Santa Rosa was used during the war as a troopship and was captured at the end of the war, becoming a bounty ship.
-It was later converted at Tilbury Docks by the ship repairing company, Green and Silley Weir, and re-named M.V.
-Empire Windrush.
+It is believed the MV Monte Rosa was used during the war as a troopship and was captured at the end of the war, becoming a bounty ship.
+It was later converted at Tilbury Docks by the ship repairing company, Green and Silley Weir, and re-named MV Empire Windrush.

-When Empire Windrush sailed on 24 May 1948 and anchored in the river on 21 June 1948, after 30 days at sea.
+Empire Windrush sailed on 24 May 1948 and anchored in the river on 21 June 1948 after 30 days at sea.
 It was reported by the local press: "Mr Ivor Cummings... of the Colonial Office welfare department came on board that night with other officials to talk with them".
-The migrants apparently had a wide range of skills – they included painters, carpenters, boxers, farmers, musicians, and a dance band.
+The migrants apparently had a wide range of skills – they included painters, carpenters, boxers, farmers, musicians and a dance band.

 On 22 June, they started to disembark at Tilbury Docks and begin their new lives in Britain.
 The local reporters observed the fashion of the men with 'dazzling tie designs' and another member of the crew remembers that while on board, many made up some pretty nifty trousers in 'Zoot suit style'.